TammyHoang/nemoLibESUVisualization/README.md

 Description
 -----------
 The ESU algorithm visualization tool visualizes the ESU algorithm to find subgraphs.
-Starting from the root node, the tool searches the undirected graph text file inputted by the user to create a GUI for a visualized tree for the subgraphs of a specific size network.
+Starting from the root node, the tool uses the undirected graph text file inputted by the user to create a GUI for a visualized tree for the subgraphs of a specific size network.
 Currently, the tool supports a motif size of three.
 The tool uses the nemoLib library Java version as a reference to implement the ESU algorithm and to parse the input graph text file.

 Prerequisites
 -------------